Frequently Asked Questions

 - Where do I view my bill?

-Student and miscellaneous accounts can be viewed online at èßäÊÓƵappPay, which is found through the "Financial Account" panel located on the My.èßäÊÓƵapp Student Homepage.
+- Student and miscellaneous accounts can be viewed online at èßäÊÓƵappPay, which is found through the "Financials" option located on the my.èßäÊÓƵapp Student Homepage.

 - My bill doesn't look correct.
 What should I do?